sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-25-Linear-Perceptron-Model.md

     The inner product of w2 and x3: -8

-*The inner product of w(1) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(1) and x2 as well as w(1) and x3 should both be negative because they're in class 2.
-Going off of this, all of the samples are correctly classified.*
+After the algorithm converges, all the samples are now correctly classified.